-1 report.
-2 MR. COREY O'SOUP: Yeah, there's four 3 guiding principles within the United Nations Convention on 4 the Rights of a Child.
-The first one is non- 5 discrimination.
+- report.
+1 MR. COREY O'SOUP: Yeah, there's four 2 quiding principles within the United Nations Convention on 3 the Rights of a Child.
+The first one is non-4 discrimination.
 It's Article 2.
-6 The second one is best interests, in that 7 the best interests of the child must be considered in 8 everything that we do.
-You know, we talk about including 9 it in legislation, we talk about including it in decisions 10 that are being made about the child.
-You know, that is one 11 of the foundational principles of the UNCRC.
-And I believe 12 that that needs to be one of the things that we consider 13 the most.
-14 And I believe one of the best ways to do 15 that is the fourth [sic] principle, is the right to 16 participate, the right to be heard.
-You know, so how do 17 you do that?
-How do you ensure that the best interests of 18 the children are being upheld?
-I think you have to go 19 right to them.
-20 And the fourth principle is the right to 21 life, survival and development.
-And I believe all of those 22 four principles are alive and active in this report that of these concepts and what I was struck by, the pictures we've submitted to you.
+5 6 The second one is best interests, in that 7 the best interests of the child must be considered in everything that we do.
+You know, we talk about including 8 9 it in legislation, we talk about including it in decisions that are being made about the child.
+You know, that is one 10 of the foundational principles of the UNCRC.
+And I believe 11 that that needs to be one of the things that we consider 12 the most.
+13 And I believe one of the best ways to do 14 15 that is the fourth (sic) principle, is the right to participate, the right to be heard.
+You know, so how do 16 - And the fourth principle is the right to life, survival and development.
+And I believe all of those four principles are alive and active in this report that we've submitted to you.